Rechartering

 Annual Registration Fees

-- $62.50 for youth members in Cub Scouts, Scouts BSA, Venturing and Sea Scouting
+• $80 for Cub Scouts, Scouts BSA, Venturing and Sea Scouting participants ($5 increase)

 IMPORTANT DATES